googleapis/google-cloud-cpp/google/cloud/policytroubleshooter/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Policy Troubleshooter API][cloud-service-docs], a service to <UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for the [Policy Troubleshooter][cloud-service-docs], a service that makes it easier to understand why a user has access to a resource or doesn't have permission to call an API.

 This library is **experimental**.
 Its APIs are subject to change without notice.